-Pass/Fail (P/F) graded courses are not included in the calculation of a student's GPA.
+Pass/Fail (P/F) graded courses are available for Degree Seeking Students only; P/F is not computed in GPA calculations.

 - Pass (P) indicates completion of the course with academic work equivalent to a D- or above. - Fail (F) indicates completion of the course with academic work earning below a D-.